North Warren Central School

-Located in the heart of the Adirondack Mountains, North Warren Central School is in Chestertown, New York, and is the northernmost school district in Warren County.
-Serving Chestertown, Horicon, and Pottersville students in grades K–12; North Warren is a relatively large school district in size, but a relatively small school district in number of students.
+North Warren Central School is a public PreK–12 school and school district in Chestertown, New York, the northernmost school district in Warren County.
+It serves students from Chestertown, Horicon, and Pottersville.
+North Warren is a relatively large school district in size, but a relatively small school district in number of students.
 The North Warren Central School District is an independent entity, governed by an elected board of education consisting of seven members.

 District

 Towns and their communities in the school district.